FewLy-Torch-1861/mctools-rs/README.md

 2. Clone the repository and build from source

    - Clone the repository:
      ```bash
      git clone https://github.com/FewLy-Torch-1861/mctools-rs.git
      cd mctools-rs
      ```

    - Install the binary using Cargo (this installs to your Cargo bin path, typically `~/.cargo/bin`):
      ```bash
      cargo install --path .
      ```

    - Or build locally for testing without installing:
      ```bash
      cargo build --release
-     # The optimized binary will be at target/release/mctools (or target/release/mctools-rs depending on the crate name)
+     # The optimized binary will be at target/release/mctools
      ```

    - After installing with Cargo, ensure your Cargo bin path is on your PATH: